 The most reliable way to store QTUM and use its features like staking is to run a full node, but not everyone has the memory and data bandwidth to keep it active.
 For hardware storage of QTUM, users can use Trezor with Qtum Electrum.
-For more convenience, in Exodus and Magnum multi-currency software wallets, you can use the exchange option provided by ChangeHero right in the app to swap crypto with QTUM.
+For more convenience, in the Exodus wallet, you can use the exchange option provided by ChangeHero right in the app to swap crypto with QTUM.

 QTUM Guide to Exchanging on ChangeHero

 To make our Qtum guide complete, we include the step-by-step instruction on how to buy QTUM on ChangeHero with crypto.
 It’s effortless:

 - Choose the currencies on the home page, amounts, and the type of exchange.
 Provide your QTUM wallet address in the next step and check the amounts;